pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 #.
 What do computer languages use to store changing data?
 #.
 What do we call the ``=`` symbol in Python?
 #.
 When we store text into a variable, what is another name for the text?
+#.
+What are the rules around creating a good variable name?
+#.
+What is an expression?
+#.
+Give an example for each of the seven operators.
+#.
+What is integer division?
+Explain.
+#.
+What is modulus?
+#.
+Rewrite the expression ``v = 2(3.14r)`` so that it works in Python.
+#.
+What is the code to add 1 to x?
+(That is, actually change the value of x.)
+#.
+Show how to use the increment operator to add one to x.
+#.
+Give an example of printing a variable, including additional text that labels
+   what it is.